Katya Jones: Mike Bushell

-Performances with Nicola Adams
+Nicola Adams

 She partnered the boxer Nicola Adams for the 18th series of Strictly Come Dancing.
 They had to leave the competition after week 3 when Jones tested positive for COVID-19.

-Performances with Adam Peaty
+Adam Peaty

-From September 2021, Jones was a contestant on the 19th series of Strictly Come Dancing, partnered by the Olympic swimmer Adam Peaty.
+From September 2021, she partnered the Olympic swimmer Adam Peaty for the 19th series of Strictly Come Dancing.
 They reached week 7, coming ninth.

-Performances with Tony Adams
+Tony Adams

-From September 2022, Jones was a contestant on the 20th series of Strictly Come Dancing, partnered by former England men's association football captain Tony Adams.
-On week 8, they were announced as one of the bottom two couples.
-However, they did not compete in the dance-off due to Tony sustaining a hamstring injury, subsequently leading him to withdraw from the competition.
-This meant Jones became the first professional dancer on the show to have a partner who withdrew twice.
+From September 2022, she partnered former England men's association football captain Tony Adams for the 20th series of Strictly Come Dancing.
+On week 8, they were announced in the bottom two against Tyler West (who was partnered with Dianne Buswell).
+However, they did not compete in the dance-off due to Adams sustaining a hamstring injury, subsequently leading him to withdraw from the competition.